-The rental landscape in New Zealand continues to change, with new rules coming into force around how we manage our tenancies and the quality of properties that are provided for rent.
+The New Zealand rental landscape continues to change, with new rules coming into play around how we must manage our tenancies, as well as the quality of properties that are provided for rent.

-Managing a tenancy is now heavily compliance based and there can be significant penalties for those landlords not managing everything that is required.
-While many New Zealand landlords choose to self-manage their investment properties, they do so without fully understanding the risks involved with non-compliance, which can be significant and costly.
+Managing a tenancy is heavily compliance based with significant penalties possible for those landlords who are not properly managing their tenants and properties.
+While many New Zealand landlords still choose to self-manage their investment properties, they often do so without fully understanding the risks involved with non-compliance, which can be significant and costly.

-Some key legislation that currently has a direct relationship to property management and dwellings include, but are not limited to:
+Some key legislation that has a direct relationship to property management and rental dwellings includes, but is not limited to:

 - Residential Tenancies Amendments Act 2019